mpanighetti/install-or-defer/README.md

     - This message uses the following dynamic substitutions:
         - `%DEFER_HOURS%` will be automatically replaced by the number of hours remaining in the deferral period.
         - The section in the {{double curly brackets}} will be removed when this message is displayed for the final time before the deferral deadline.
-        - The section in the [[double square brackets]] will be removed if an update is not required.
+        - The section in the <<double comparison operators>> will be removed if a restart is not required.

 - `MSG_ACT_HEADING`
     The heading/title of the message users will receive when they must run updates immediately.